 5.1.
 Identity Theft C.R.S.
 18-5-902

 In Colorado, it is a criminal offense to use another person’s personal or financial identifying information to obtain anything of value.
 This includes using another person’s identity in a real estate transaction to commit real estate fraud.
-Identity theft is a class 4 felony in Colorado.
-Penalties for identity theft include 2 to 6 years in prison and a fine of up to $500,000.
+Identity theft can be a felony or a misdemeanor.

 5.2.
 Computer Crime C.R.S.
 18-5.5-102